EngruugbeJimmy/Opolo_Conference_Webpage/README.md

 - LinkedIn: [@abah-james-ugbede](https://www.linkedin.com/in/abah-james-ugbede-356982159/)

 🤝 Contributing
--Contributions, issues, and feature requests are welcome!
+- Contributions, issues, and feature requests are welcome!

 Show your support
--Give a ⭐️ if you like this project!
+- Give a ⭐️ if you like this project!

 ## Acknowledgments
--Hat tip to anyone whose code was used 🔰
+- Hat tip to anyone whose code was used 🔰
 - Inspiration 💘
 - Microverse program ⚡
--My standup team 🏹
+- My standup team 🏹
 - My family's support 🙌